-- Lack of diagnosis Approximately half a million people across the UK are as yet undiagnosed.

-- Misdiagnosis 1 in 4 people with coeliac disease have previously been misdiagnosed with or treated for Irritable Bowel Syndrome (IBS).

-- Delays to diagnosis It takes an average of 13 years from onset of symptoms for an adult with the condition to achieve a diagnosis.

-- Long waiting times for testing The number of people waiting more
+- Lack of diagnosis Approximately half a million people across the UK are as yet undiagnosed. - Misdiagnosis 1 in 4 people with coeliac disease have previously been misdiagnosed with or treated for Irritable Bowel Syndrome (IBS). - Delays to diagnosis It takes an average of 13 years from onset of symptoms for an adult with the condition to achieve a diagnosis. - Long waiting times for testing -The number of people waiting more than 8 weeks for an endoscopy in Wales has increased by almost 60% since the same period in 2019.
+A majority of people require an endoscopy as part of a successful diagnosis of coeliac disease.

-than the minimum 6-week target

-for an endoscopy in England has

-increased by more than a quarter

-(27%) since January 2020^{3,4}.

-A majority of people require an

-endoscopy as part of a successful

-diagnosis of coeliac disease.